devashishRaj/rpi_telemetry/envFileGuide.md

-#### Docker file present in repo requires a ".env" file to pass information like login credentials , paths , example of .env file is :
+docker-compose.yml present in repo requires a ".env" file to pass information like login credentials and paths

+> example of .env file is :

 ```